 Much of today’s media is single minded in its goal of attracting more readers with click-bait headlines, irrespective of what evidence may exist to counteract their lurid accounts.
 Truth should never get in the way of a good story, seems to be their creed.
 A good (fictional) illustration of this is given in the movie “State of Play” (2009) starring Russell Crowe as a rare (if not extinct) breed: an ethical journalist.
 When he tells his editor (played by Helen Mirren) that he did not believe the credibility of a particular source, who subsequently took her story to another newspaper, the editor explains that selling newspapers is their primary objective, not whether the story is true or not.
 Having to publish a retraction would just result in the sale of more newspapers, an imperative for survival in an industry then being overtaken by digital news sources.

 Jackson fans should appreciate Crowe’s personal feelings about the media.
 Following his attendance at the UK premiere of “State of Play”, the Guardian reported: “Crowe has a history of less-than-happy encounters with the media, which he has accused of ‘trivialising the news’ and emphasising things that are ‘known to be a lie’.
 He says he has felt ‘flayed and betrayed’ by the press invading his private life.”
 Sound familiar?
-As in the golden age of newspaper journalism and the early days of television news reporting, people today are still inclined to believe that if a story makes the print or digital media, or a purported documentary is made about it, it must be true.
-Sadly, this is far from the case, not just about Michael Jackson, or Russell Crowe and other celebrities.
-“Fake news” is a term invented by those who perpetuated it.
-Don’t worry about the facts, they tell us, just believe what we say.
+As they did in the golden age of newspaper journalism and the early days of television news reporting, people today are inclined to believe that if a story makes the print or digital media, or a purported documentary is made about it, it must be true.
+Sadly, this is now far from the case, not just about Michael Jackson, or Russell Crowe and other celebrities.
+The golden age of journalism is long past.
+“Fake news” is a term invented by those who perpetuated it; don’t worry about the facts, they tell us, just believe what we say.

 Jackson’s own disenchantment with the media goes back to the 1980s when he achieved the highest selling record on the planet (“Thriller”), won a host of awards and bought the Beatles catalogue.
 There was subsequently a media backlash that sought to bring down an artist it had previously helped to promote.
 In his 1988 autobiography “Moonwalk” Jackson complained: “Mistruths are printed as fact, in some cases, and frequently only half of a story will be told.
 The part that doesn’t get printed is often the part that would make the printed part less sensational by shedding light on the facts.”